Louisa May Alcott

 Alcott died at age 55 of a stroke in Boston, on March 6, 1888, two days after her father’s death.
 She is buried in Sleepy Hollow Cemetery in Concord, near Emerson, Hawthorne, and Thoreau, on a hillside now known as “Authors’ Ridge”.

-Jennifer is a native of the Scranton, Pennsylvania area and attended the University of Scranton, majoring in English and Education.
+Jennifer Ochman is a native of the Scranton, Pennsylvania area and attended the University of Scranton, majoring in English and Education.
 Jenn has been studying, wearing and collecting 19th and early 20th century fashion since her teens.
 She then took her love of 19th century clothing and transferred it to the hobby of Vintage Dance, where she found she could construct period-correct clothing and then wear it in historic settings, while engaging in dances of the mid-to-late 19th century.
-She has been actively involved in Vintage Dance for 15 years and has taught and participated in several dance demonstrations for audiences over the years.
-These days, most of her vacations revolve around vintage dance or reenacting.
-From her love of history, 19th century clothing, vintage dance, and all things historical, she was persuaded by friends to start Civil War reenacting.
-She now reenacts with the civilian group the Union Patriotic League, where she is trying to master the art of good cooking over an open fire (and hopefully someday a wood/coal stove!).
-When not reenacting, she also works one weekend a month at a local historic (1870s) bed and breakfast, as a public speaker on 19th century topics.
+She has been actively involved in Vintage Dance for almost 20 years and has taught and participated in several dance demonstrations for audiences over the years.
+From her love of history, 19th century clothing, vintage dance and all things historical, she was persuaded by friends to start Civil War reenacting.
+She was involved with the Union Patriotic League, a Civil War civilian reenacting group, from 2010 until the group disbanded in 2018.
+While with the group, she camped, gave period cooking demonstrations, and also educational presentations to various groups.
+When not reenacting, she also works one weekend a month at a local historic (1870s) bed and breakfast, as a public speaker on 19th century topics and has also spoken at local schools and women’s clubs.
 She is also involved in a local historical theatrical troupe, which portray famous local Scranton citizens, buried in a large local cemetery.
-This group last fall also presented an original play, “An Evening at Ford’s Theater”, where Jenn portrayed Miss Laura Keene, the lead actress in the play that President Lincoln was watching when assassinated.
 She also researches and narrates fashion shows for various museums, charities and the Lackawanna Historical Society.
-She and her husband are actively involved in the planning of the Lackawanna Historical Society’s annual Civil War Ball, held in Scranton each April, and also are on the committee for an Armistice Ball in NJ each November.
+She is actively involved in the planning of the Lackawanna Historical Society’s annual Civil War Ball (scrantoncivilwarday.com), held in Scranton each April and also is on the committee for an Armistice Ball in NJ each November.

 Jennifer Ochman can be contacted through this web site at Louisa.Alcott@uniongenerals.org